Skip to content

 I don’t have a dog in this fight.

 Most insulation comparisons you’ll read online are written by someone who only sells one product, so the answer is always “buy the thing I sell.”
 This one’s different.
 I sell both of these products.
 We manufacture the Comfort Zone® cellulose ourselves in Tiaro, and we stock and fit the polyester batts every week.
-So when I tell you cellulose belongs in your ceiling and polyester belongs under your floor, it’s not a sales pitch dressed up as advice.
-It’s just me matching the right product to the right cavity, the same way I’d do it in my own house.
+So when I tell you cellulose belongs in your ceiling and polyester belongs under your floor, it’s just me matching the right product to the right cavity, the same way I’d do it in my own house.

 That’s the whole credibility play, and it’s the truth: I make more on the cellulose, but I’d never pump it under a floor, because it’s the wrong tool for that job.
-When someone’s honest enough to talk you out of their higher-margin product where it doesn’t belong, you can probably trust them when they say it’s the right one where it does.
+When someone talks you out of their higher-margin product where it doesn’t belong, you can probably trust them when they say it’s the right one where it does.

 Peter Johnson, Comfort Zone Insulation Team

-Clean white polyester batts laid evenly across a ceiling under a tiled roof, Comfort Zone, Chapel Hill
+Clean white polyester batts laid evenly across the ceiling under a tiled roof — Chapel Hill

 Clean white polyester batts laid evenly across a ceiling, Chapel Hill.
 The King of batts, fitted the right way.